Remi-Gau/bids2cite/docs/source/general.md

     --keywords "foo, bar, me" \
     --description "this is the description of my dataset" \
     --authors_file "inputs/authors.tsv" \
-    --skip-prompt false \
+    --license "CC0-1.0" \
-    --verbosity INFO
+    --verbose
 ```

-`--keywords` and `--description` allow you to pass keywords and description to
+`--keywords`, `--license` and `--description` allow you to pass
-add to the citation file.
+keywords, license and description to add to the citation file.

-`--skip-prompt` is set to `false` (default) to prompt you for information to add
+With `--skip-prompt` you will skip the prompt to add information manually
 to the citation file.

 `--authors_file` points to a TSV file containing potential authors to add